 In relation to listed companies, certain additional information is publicly available:

-- information on the main shareholders (generally those that own 5% or more, although the articles of association may provide lower thresholds) in the target;
+- information on the main shareholders (generally those that own 5% or more, although the articles of association may provide lower thresholds) of the target;

 - shareholding disclosures and dealings in securities by persons assuming managerial responsibilities within the company (eg, directors of such company and persons closely associated with them); and

 What information can and cannot be disclosed when dealing with a public company?

 Subject to its statutory information obligations, the target’s board of directors freely determines what information will be disclosed and under what conditions such disclosure will be made.
 In this context, the board must balance various interests, such as the corporate interest of the target, its contractual and legal confidentiality obligations, the equal treatment of its shareholders, the risk of insider dealing and competition concerns.
 A target board that is reluctant to disclose sensitive information to the bidder may organise vendor due diligence or third-party due diligence.
 In case of a public takeover bid, the Takeover Decree requires that the same information be provided to all competing bidders.
 The bidder must also avoid receiving insider information.
 If the bidder nevertheless obtains insider information, it must disclose this in the prospectus.
 Regulation 596/2014 on market abuse defines inside information as “all information that relates, directly or indirectly, to particular instruments or issuers, is of a precise nature, has not been made public, and if it were made public, would be likely to have a significant effect on the price of those financial instruments” is considered to constitute insider information.

 How is stakebuilding regulated?